gopala-kr/Quantum-Dots/23-Future-of-ET/tech-use-cases.md

 POSTAL ROUTE OPTIMIZATION

 Applied to a system or process, digital twins can eliminate the need for physical experimentation while optimizing performance under different conditions.
-For example, Accenture worked with Ireland’s An Post, a public postal service, to create a digital twin of its hundreds of vehicles, delivery routes, multiple sorting centers, and different processes to evaluate the impact of new technologies and test new approaches on throughput and timeliness.
+For example, X worked with Ireland’s An Post, a public postal service, to create a digital twin of its hundreds of vehicles, delivery routes, multiple sorting centers, and different processes to evaluate the impact of new technologies and test new approaches on throughput and timeliness.

 -----------